fgpietersz/django-easyserver/README.md

 * https support
 * Acme support to get TLS certificates for https
 * Simplifying usage of ports 80 and 443
+* Logging
 * Tests

-The last of these is OS specific and is likely to be supported only on Linux.
+Dealing with ports is OS specific and is likely to be supported only on Linux.
+It is fairly simple to fix manually so is a low priority.